Glomerellales: Taxonomy

+History

 Réblová et al. described Glomerellales in 2011 and simultaneously introduced the three families Reticulascaceae, Australiascaceae and Glomerellascaceae.
 In 2015 and 2016, the previously described Incertae sedis Sordariomycetes group Plectosphaerellales was placed in Glomerellales based on molecular data phylogenetic analyses.
 Tibpromma and K.D.
 Hyde later described a new family Malaysiascaceae (2018) to accommodate the previously described Incertae sedis Glomerellales genus Malaysiasca (Crous & M.J.
 Wingf., 2016).

 After a convoluted path to legitimized description, Glomerellales has been established as a monophyletic group through phylogenetic analyses.
 However, there appears to be some discrepancy between the literature and some of the common species databases when it comes to one of its members, the family Australiascaceae.
 While publications refer to this group and its members as a family within Glomerellales based on phylogenetic analyses using molecular data, as of March 2022 several major databases place Australiascaceae in Chaetosphaeriales (GBIF, EOL, COL, MycoBank, see references or taxon identifiers below) with reference to the original Glomerellales description in Réblová et al. (2011) (which introduces Australiascaceae and places it in Glomerellales).
 There appears to be no discussion about this discrepancy or its cause as of yet.